Bad Ideas Made Worse By Unintended Consequences

 participate in health insurances exchanges by December 15, 2012

-(postposed from August 15 to November 15 and now December 15)
+(postposed from August 15 to November 15 and now December 15) the federal government

 will form its own exchanges for those states.